Revanth1584/Multimodal-Prescription-Translator-/README.md

-#🩺 Multimodal Medical Prescription Translator
+# 🩺 Multimodal Prescription Translator

-##Instant audio-based prescription translation in multiple languages
+Automatically transcribe patient audio and translate it into multiple languages for easier medical understanding.

+---

-#📸 Overview
+## 📸 Overview

-Doctors often give prescriptions verbally or in local languages.
+Doctors and healthcare professionals often give verbal instructions or write short notes in prescriptions.
+Understanding them can be challenging for patients.
 This app:

-🎙️ Takes audio input from the patient.

-🌐 Translates it into Hindi, Telugu, Tamil, or Malayalam.

-⚡ Provides quick, accurate text output for understanding prescriptions.

-#🚀 Live Demo

-Try it here 👉 Hugging Face Space

-(Mobile-friendly & interactive)

-#🛠️ Tech Stack

-Python – main programming language 🐍

-Gradio – interactive web interface 🎨

-SpeechRecognition & pydub – audio transcription 🎧

-Google Translator API – language translation 🌐

-Hugging Face Spaces – deployment & hosting 🚀

-#🧠 How It Works

-Upload audio of the prescription 🗣️

-Audio transcription converts speech to text 📝

-Translation converts text to the chosen language 🌎

-Output displays original + translated text ✨

-#💡 Features

-🎯 Multi-language support (Hindi, Telugu, Tamil, Malayalam)

-⚡ Fast transcription & translation

-📱 Mobile-friendly interface

-🔧 Easy deployment on Hugging Face

-#📂 Project Structure
-app.py                # Main Gradio app
-requirements.txt      # Python dependencies
-README.md             # Project overview

-#🖌️ Usage

-Click “Upload Patient Audio” 🎧

-Select target language 🌐

-Press Submit ✅

-Get translated prescription text instantly ✨

-#📌 Future Enhancements

-Add handwritten text OCR 🖊️

-Expand medical abbreviation detection 💊

-Include voice feedback 🔊

-#⭐ Contribute

-Fork the repo

-Push updates

-Your changes will auto-deploy on Hugging Face Spaces!
+- Transcribes patient audio 🎤
+- Translates the extracted text 🌐
+- Provides a simple interface for quick results 🖥️

+---

+## 🚀 Live Demo

+Try it live (mobile-friendly) 👉 [Multimodal Prescription Translator](https://revanthkaushik-multimodal-prescription-translate.hf.space/?__theme=dark&deep_link=izwRpCP-cIc)

+**How to use:**

+1. Upload a patient audio file 🎧
+2. Select target language 🌎
+3. Get instant transcription and translation ✨

+---

+## 🛠️ Tech Stack

+- **Python** – Core logic and processing 🐍
+- **Gradio** – Interactive web UI 🎨
+- **SpeechRecognition & pydub** – Audio transcription 🎤
+- **deep-translator** – Multilingual translation 🌐
+- **Hugging Face Spaces** – Free hosting & deployment 🚀

+---

+## 🧠 How It Works

+1. Upload an audio file 🎧
+2. The app converts it to a compatible format (`wav`)
+3. Audio is transcribed to text using **SpeechRecognition**
+4. Transcribed text is sent to **GoogleTranslator** for target language translation
+5. Results are displayed in two boxes:
+   - Extracted text 🔹
+   - Translated text 🔹

+---

+## 📁 Project Structure